Clee681/tutorials/README.md

 *This post assumes you are using Mac OS X*

 1. Open the `Terminal` application
   * This is a command line interface to your computer.
-It's also your new home along with your text editor.
+You'll be spending a lot of time here.

 2. Install Homebrew (package manager for Mac OS X)
   * Visit `http://brew.sh/` in your favorite browser